Concerned About Elevated Lipoprotein(a)?

 Lp(a) is a cholesterol-carrying particle in the blood that is largely determined by genetics.
 High levels of Lp(a) are associated with a higher risk of atherosclerotic cardiovascular disease (ASCVD), including heart attack, stroke, and peripheral artery disease.
 Unlike other lipids, Lp(a) levels are not significantly reduced by lifestyle changes or standard cholesterol-lowering therapies.

-Revival Research Institute is conducting elevated lipoprotein(a) clinical trials to explore investigational therapies.
+Revival Research Institute is conducting elevated lipoprotein(a) clinical trials to explore potential new therapies.
 These studies aim to evaluate the safety and effectiveness of treatments that may lower Lp(a) levels and reduce cardiovascular risk.
-If you are in Texas, you may be eligible to participate in an elevated lipoprotein(a) clinical trial in Sherman, TX.
+If you are in Texas, you may be eligible to participate in an elevated lipoprotein(a) clinical trial in Texas.

 Are You Eligible to Participate?